ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/1-foundations.md

 There is nothing like creating the canonical `Hello, World!` application!

-Use your favorite text editor or IDE to create the file `src/howdy.cpp` and add the following content to it:
+Use your favorite text editor or IDE to create the file `src/howdy.cpp` and add the following content:

 {{< include-code CPP "content/learning-paths/cross-platform/matrix/projects/chapter-1/src/howdy.cpp" >}}